New opening: Palermo Hub - Via Messina 7/d - Palermo

 In any case, each heir retains the right to request the division of the community of heirs, which leads to the partitioning of the inherited shares.

 There are numerous cases to consider, and often it is necessary to consult with specialized professionals or companies that focus specifically on these issues, such as Agenzia delle Successioni.
 This agency employs a variety of professionals, including accountants, business consultants, CEOs, and managers.
 They can certainly guide the heirs in making the correct decision regarding the transfer of company shares.
-The first consultation is free and can be easily obtained by simply filling out the form.
+The first consultation can be easily obtained by simply filling out the form.

 Customer Service